 10 money conversations to have when your relationship heats up

-It’s probably not the sexiest thing the two of you have on the to-do list but putting it off could see you butting heads.
+It’s probably not the sexiest thing the two of you have on the to-do list but putting off talking about your financial expectations could see you butting heads.

 Here is a list of things worth discussing with your partner before you consider merging your money, moving in together, or buying any big-ticket items in both your names.